 5. Carefully remove the cartridge holding it upright so that the ink doesn’t spill out!
 Put the cartridge aside in an upright position.

 6. Pour slightly soapy warm water through the nib section

 8. Replace the cartridge holding it upright to avoid spilling.

 10. Yes, it works!
 Calligraphy requires patience and practice.
 Enjoy!

-• Wash the nib occasionally after use as follows: remove the ink cartridge then swill the nib in slightly soapy, warm water.
-Dry it carefully.
+- Wash the nib occasionally after use as follows: remove the ink cartridge then swill the nib in slightly soapy, warm water.
+Dry it thoroughly.

 Feel free to contact us for any problems with your pen.
 We will be happy to help you have a great calligraphy experience!